vanngocphv/Unity_BasicDemo/README.md

 #### Basic Setting
 (* This setting has been created by reference to this guide: [link](https://www.youtube.com/watch?v=rGB1ipH6DrM) )
-- First, need setting the curve for float value that has been set in Animator (the curve setting depending on foot place in animation):
+- First, need setting the curve for float value that has been set in Animator (the curve setting depending on foot place in animation): <br />
 ![Param in animator](./Image/AnimatorParams.PNG) <br />
 ![Curve Setting in Animation](./Image/CurveSettingSample.PNG) <br />
 - Next, setting in the code: